aariani/Gepts_Lab_Book/README.md

 ## Collection of script used for data analysis and visualization

-### Like a lab book for the scripts
+### Like a lab book for the scripts I used
 =======================================================================================================

-This folder includes python, shell and R scripts used during different analysis of my projects in the lab
+This folder includes python, shell and R scripts used during different bioinformatic analysis in the lab

-The repo is divided based on the different projects I am working on in the lab
+The repo is divided based on the different projects I am working on